Benjamin Harrison: Surrender of Atlanta and promotion

 After the conclusion of the Atlanta Campaign on September 2, 1864, Harrison was among the initial Union forces to enter the surrendered city of Atlanta; General Sherman opined that Harrison served with "foresight, discipline and a fighting spirit".
-Following the Atlanta Campaign, Harrison reported to Governor Morton in Indiana for special duty, and while there he campaigned for the position of Indiana’s Supreme Court Reporter and for President Lincoln's reelection; after the election he left for Georgia to join Sherman's March to the Sea, but instead was "given command of the 1st Brigade at Nashville."
+After the Atlanta Campaign, Harrison reported to Governor Morton in Indiana for special duty, and while there he campaigned for the position of Indiana's Supreme Court Reporter and for President Lincoln's reelection; after the election he left for Georgia to join Sherman's March to the Sea, but instead was "given command of the 1st Brigade at Nashville".
 Harrison led the brigade at the Battle of Nashville in December, in a "decisive" action against the forces of General John Bell Hood.
-Notwithstanding his memorable military achievements and the praise he received for them, Harrison held a dim view of war; according to historian Allan B. Spetter he thought "war was a dirty business that no decent man would find pleasurable."
-Later in 1888, the year he won the presidency, Harrison declared: "We Americans have no commission from God to police the world."
+Notwithstanding his memorable military achievements and the praise he received for them, Harrison held a dim view of war.
+According to historian Allan B. Spetter, he thought "war was a dirty business that no decent man would find pleasurable".
+In 1888, the year he won the presidency, Harrison declared: "We Americans have no commission from God to police the world."

-Several weeks after the Battle of Nashville, Harrison "received orders to rejoin the 70th Indiana at Savannah, Georgia, after a brief furlough in Indianapolis"; however he caught scarlet fever and was delayed for a month, and then spent "several months training replacement troops in South Carolina."
+Several weeks after the Battle of Nashville, Harrison "received orders to rejoin the 70th Indiana at Savannah, Georgia, after a brief furlough in Indianapolis", but he caught scarlet fever and was delayed for a month, and then spent "several months training replacement troops in South Carolina".

 On January 23, 1865, Lincoln nominated Harrison to the grade of brevet brigadier general of volunteers, to rank from that date, and the Senate confirmed the nomination on February 14, 1865.
 Harrison was promoted because of his success at the battles of Resaca and Peachtree Creek.
-Harrison finally returned to his old regiment the same day that news of President Lincoln’s assassination was received.
+He finally returned to his old regiment the same day that news of Lincoln's assassination was received.
 He rode in the Grand Review in Washington, D.C. before mustering out with the 70th Indiana on June 8, 1865.